ananyasharda/ananyasharda/README.md

-Hi, I am Ananya Sharda
+Hi, I am Ananya Sharda.
 This repository contains all datasets and coding projects I have undertaken in my academic projects and leadership experiences.